apollographql/router/.changesets/feat_timbotnik_experimental_studio_otlp_tracing.md

 In the short-term, benefits include:

-- A comprehensive way to visualize the Router execution path in Studio.
+- A comprehensive way to visualize the router execution path in GraphOS Studio.
 - Additional spans that were previously not included in Studio traces, such as query parsing, planning, execution, and more.
-- Additional metadata such as subgraph fetch details, Router idle / busy timing, and more.
+- Additional metadata such as subgraph fetch details, router idle / busy timing, and more.

-Long-term, we see this as a strategic enhancement to consolidate these 2 disparate tracing systems.
+Long-term, we see this as a strategic enhancement to consolidate these two disparate tracing systems.
 This will pave the way for future enhancements to more easily plug into the Studio trace visualizer.

 #### Configuration